 - Spine Surgery–February 2016

-Ronnie spent a period of his life in a wheelchair, but that never got him down.
-He believes that whatever he achieved in his life was enough to eliminate all the negatives he overcame.
+Ronnie spent a life in a wheelchair, but that never got him down.
+He believes that whatever he achieved was enough to eliminate all the negatives he overcame.

 The Last Word on Ronnie Coleman, the Bodybuilding

 Never giving up was one of Ronnie Dean Coleman’s essential assets.
 He came from a humble background and faced a lot of failures during his early year.
 Yet, he never gave up and remained consistent.
 Every time he met a loss, it resulted in a better version of him.
 Like a Phoenix, Ronnie Coleman, the bodybuilder, rose from the ashes to become a legend in his lifetime.